 - Venice city.
 Many other hotels are located here.
-It will take about 30 minutes to travel from the Venice city to the Conference Center on the Lido island.
+It can take up to an hour to travel from the Venice city to the Conference Center on the Lido island.

 - Mainland (Mestre, Marghera, Chioggia, Iesolo, etc).
 Do not book unless you are keen in taking up to two hours to reach the Conference Center.

 Fly to Venice Marco Polo airport (VCE).
 From the airport, take the Alilaguna waterbus to either Lido or Venice.
 See here for details.